b1nzeex/rce.js/README.md

   refreshToken: "", // Obtained from g-portal.com Local Storage (Inspect Element)
   saveAuth: true, // Setting to "true" will save your G-PORTAL auth information to a JSON file so you don't have to enter credentials everytime you restart your application
-  logLevel: LogLevel.INFO, // Uses "INFO" by default if left blank });
+  logLevel: LogLevel.INFO, // Uses "INFO" by default if left blank

-await rce.init(); // This attempts to login to GPORTAL - this is required for everything else to function

-const servers = [
+  servers: [
     {
       identifier: "server1", // A unique name for your server to be recognised by
       region: "US", // It's either EU or US
       serverId: 1487554, // You can find this in the URL on your server page
       refreshPlayers: 2, // This will fetch the playerlist every 2 minutes, good for displaying player count },
     {
       identifier: "server2",
       region: "EU",
       serverId: 1487367,
-  }, // As we didn't specify a "refreshPlayers" value, the playerlist won't be fetched ];
+    }, // As we didn't specify a "refreshPlayers" value, the playerlist won't be fetched ], // An array of servers to listen to

-servers.forEach(async (server) => {
-  // This will connect to all provided servers and start listening for events await rce.addServer(server);
 });

+await rce.init(); // This attempts to login to GPORTAL - this is required for everything else to function

 rce.on(RCEEvent.PLAYER_KILL, (data) => {
   console.log(